thegeeksinfo/Deep-Learning-Cataract-Detection/README.md

 # Deep Learning-Based Cataract Detection System

 ## Description
 This project aims to develop a deep learning-based system for automated cataract detection in eye images.
-The system leverages advanced machine learning algorithms An CNN models to accurately identify the presence and severity of cataracts, enabling early diagnosis and treatment.
+The system leverages advanced machine learning algorithms And CNN models to accurately identify the presence and severity of cataracts, enabling early diagnosis and treatment.

 ## Installation
 1. Clone the repository: `git clone https://github.com/GeekyYouthsInfo/Deep-Learning-Cataract-Detection.git`